Mbhon1/Osama-Flake/README.md

 - [ ] Migrate the rest of my arch dotfiles to .nix.

-- [ ] Fix steam and integrate with .nix.
+- [ ] Migrate steam and integrate with .nix.